 Within its published Strategic Plan, the Trust has stated its clear growth plans over the next four years.
-The Trust has built its long term capacity to support more Primary and Secondary schools with the improvement of their performance for the benefit of local children.
-The Trustees recognise that it is important to consolidate the teaching quality and performance of its existing schools and as a result of the sustainable improvements to student outcomes in all primary schools and the continuing outstanding student outcomes of its secondary school, the Trustees wish to expand the number of schools within the Trust by building further capacity for development.
-To this effect, following on from a skills audit, new Trustees have been appointed to provide support to the Executive Team within the Trust and Senior Leaders within the academy.
+The Trust's work to build its long term educational and operational capacity to support more Primary and Secondary schools with the improvement of their performance for the benefit of local children.
+The Trustees are pleased that this capacity has been effectively deployed and has secured improvement in the teaching quality and performance of its existing schools.
+The four Ofsted inspections reports evidence this secured improvement and the Trust has been working closely alongside officials from the East Midland Regions Group who have confirmed their view of us as a strong Trust and are happy for us to expand the number of schools within the Trust by building further capacity for development.

-Furthermore, the Trust continues to develop strategic partnerships through the Challenge Partner hub it leads, its provision of early career framework and NPQ courses as ongoing professional development, and work with other MATS locally.
+Furthermore, the Trust continues to develop strategic partnerships through the thriving Challenge Partner hub it leads, its provision of early career framework and NPQ courses as ongoing professional development with Best Practice Network, and work with other MATS locally.